 - 1/2 cup peanut butter or allergy-friendly sub

 - 1/4 cup protein powder or oat flour or almond flour

 - 1 tbsp pure maple syrup (For sugar free, try these Chocolate Peanut Butter Candies)

 - 2 tbsp cocoa powder

 - 2 tbsp coconut oil (for coconut-free option, see note above)

-- 2 tbsp maple syrup, honey, or agave OR stevia to taste
+- 2 tbsp pure maple syrup, honey, or agave, or stevia to taste

 - Recipe: If nut butter isn't soft, gently warm until stir-able.
-Mix nut butter, salt, and powdered sugar in a bowl to form a crumbly dough.
-Different nut butters will yield different results, so if dough is too gooey, add up to 2 tbsp oat flour/additional sugar.
+Mix first four ingredients in a bowl to form a crumbly dough.
+Different nut butters will yield different results, so if dough is too gooey, add up to 2 tbsp oat flour or protein powder.
 Or add a little more nut butter if too dry.
 Taste, and add a little more salt if desired.
 Transfer to a ziploc, smush into one big ball, then form dough into flat little ovals or egg shapes.
 Freeze 1 hr or until firm.
 Meanwhile, mix the cocoa and melted coconut oil in a shallow dish.
 Add the liquid sweetener.
 If you use the stevia option, also add a scant 2 tbsp extra oil or water.
 Mix until it looks like chocolate sauce.
 Take one “egg” from the freezer at a time and dip in chocolate, using a corn skewer or fork.
 Immediately return covered egg to the freezer to harden.
 Best to store these in the freezer as well.
 You can thaw a little before eating, or eat when frozen–either way, they're awesome!View Nutrition Facts

 Have you made this recipe?